Apathsahayar Temple, Thirupazhanam: Worship practices

 The temple priests perform the puja (rituals) during festivals and on a daily basis.
 Like other Shiva temples of Tamil Nadu, the priests belong to the Shaiva community, a Brahmin sub-caste.
 The temple rituals are performed five times a day; Ushathkalam at 6:30 a.m., Kalasanthi at 8:00 a.m., Uchikalam at 12:00 a.m., Sayarakshai at 5:00 p.m., and Ardha Jamam at 8:00 p.m.
 Each ritual comprises four steps: abhisheka (sacred bath), alangaram (decoration), naivethanam (food offering) and deepa aradanai (waving of lamps) for both Abathsahayeswarar and Periyanayagi.
 The worship is held amidst music with nagaswaram (pipe instrument) and tavil (percussion instrument), religious instructions in the Vedas (sacred texts) read by priests and prostration by worshipers in front of the temple mast.
 There are weekly rituals like somavaram (Monday) and sukravaram (Friday), fortnightly rituals like pradosham and monthly festivals like amavasai (new moon day), kiruthigai, pournami (full moon day) and sathurthi.
-Mahashivaratri during February - March is the major festivals celebrated in the temple.
+Mahashivaratri during February - March is the major festival celebrated in the temple.
 The major festival in the region and the temple is the Sapthastanam festival.
 Aippasi Annabhishekam is another major festival celebrated in the temple.